Alfred Nobel: Criticism

-Criticism of Nobel focuses on his leading role in weapons manufacturing and sales.
-Some people question his motives in creating his prizes, suggesting they are intended to improve his reputation.
-For example, the 1984 public artwork Nobel Metamorphoses in Troisdorf, Germany – at the time the location of the Dynamit Nobel headquarters, the sculpture critically contrasts war death statistics to peace prize recipients since the latter's inauguration in 1901.
+Criticism of Nobel usually focuses on his leading role in the manufacture and sale of arms and ammunitions.
+Some people question his motives for his creation of the Nobel Prize, suggesting that he created it in an attempt to improve his reputation.
+For example, the 1984 public artwork Nobel Metamorphoses in Troisdorf, Germany – at the time the location of the Dynamit Nobel headquarters – contrasts war death statistics to peace prize recipients since the latter's inauguration in 1901 through a critical lens.

 Antisemitism

+Nobel has been criticized by the newspaper Haaretz for antisemitic statements made in letters to his mistress Sofie Hess.

-Nobel has also been criticized for displays of antisemitism.
-In his letters to Hess, he wrote, "In my experience, [Jews] never do anything out of goodwill.
-They act merely out of selfishness or a desire to show off .... among selfish and inconsiderate people, they are the most selfish and inconsiderate... all others exist to be fleeced."
+During the late 1800's and early 1900's, much of Europe was swept up by a strong current of virulent antisemitism.
+Within Nobel's letters are examples of his negative view of people of Jewish ancestry such as Hess's family.
+For example, he writes: "In my experience, [Jews] never do anything out of goodwill.
+They act merely out of selfishness or a desire to show off... among selfish and inconsiderate people, they are the most selfish and inconsiderate... all others exist to be fleeced."